epoupon/lms/README.md

 It allows you to access your music and your videos using an https web interface.

 ## Features
- - Winamp-like interface, suited for large databases
+ - Winamp-like interface, suited for large media collections
  - Audio/Video transcode for maximum interoperability and low bandwith requirements
  - User management
+ - Multi genre
+ - MusicBrainzID support

 Please note LMS is still under development and will gain more features in the future.